 As a Fishing guide I spend more time putting people on fish than actually Fishing.

 Steve offered to take the poling platform and let me fish for a bit.
 I was more than happy to get some bow time for a change.
 We continued up the shallow mud flat and spotted a Redfish on an oyster point.
 The fish was tailing and belly crawling feasting on grass shrimp and crabs.
 Steve poled me into position and I piled up an ugly cast just beyond the fishes direction of travel.
 I slow stripped the fly past the fish and came tight.
 The battle was on!
 This Redfish had some girth and was putting up a serious fight on my Orvis Helios 8 weight fly rod.
 The fish tiered and was brought boat side where I admired him for a moment before releasing him.
 No mater how many times I see it and do it, sight casting Redfish is an exhilarating experience.
 Redfish live in beautiful places and give you a fight you’ll never forget.
 Steve and I had both landed some nice fish and had shots at a few more.

 The winds came up so we stowed our rods and sat down for some lunch.
-We reflected on the day, realizing that we hadn’t seen another soul out on the water.
-We had it all to ourselves and we were grateful!
+We reflected on the day talking about not seeing another boat out on the water.

 Till Next Tide